-- Olive or gray body coloration with black blotches and brassy spots
+- Color olive or gray with rectangular black blotches and brassy spots

-These fish are offshore species.
+Coastal waters near structure.
+Juveniles can be found inshore.
 Adults are associated with rocky bottoms, reef, and drop off walls in water over 60 feet deep.
-Young black grouper may occur inshore in shallow water.

 Image Credit: © Diane Rome Peebles